 Examination of selected aspects of international agricultural development and public policy choices related to development outcomes.
 The focus is on low- and middle-income countries, where the bulk of agricultural output comes from subsistence agriculture.
 Important questions that will be considered include: What are the strategic roles of agriculture in national development strategies?
 How can agricultural transformation be accelerated?
 How can rural economic development be promoted to generate jobs and reduce poverty in rural areas?
 Additional considerations will include sustainability, along with the gender and environmental aspects of farm-household decision-making and production.
 Prerequisites: Econ 101M and Econ 102M, approved substitutes or instructor permission.
 ACTRAC students must have completed U07 Econ 406 (or an approved substitute) and U07 Econ 414 (or L11 Econ 413).
-This course is fully online.
-Students enrolled in day classes at Washington University should review the policies of their home division on credit earned for online courses.

 Credit 3 units.
 UColl: CD, OLI